 You may have noticed that the output of Randomwire has been a bit low this year to date.
 I have a huge backlog of interesting things and places to write about but, without wanting to make excuses, have been too stressed and busy to put pen to paper (more on this in the next couple of weeks).

 The classic cure for writer’s block is to head for a shack in the wilderness to “find yourself”.
-In my case the shack was a nice farmhouse and the wilderness was a remote spot in The Algarve region of Portugal.
+In my case, the shack was a nice farmhouse and the wilderness was a remote spot in The Algarve region of Portugal.
 Compared to Hong Kong I may as well have been on Mars!

 The house came equipped with no less than five dogs whose primary role seemed to be eating food, running around and barking at the daily procession of sheep up and down the valley.
-I’m not a dog person but this lot were mostly harmless.
+I’m not a dog person but this lot was mostly harmless.

 Pilots have been said to tell people to turn their clocks back by 25 years when landing here.
 You can’t blame anyone for standing idle when you wake up to views like this though.